Autobiographies — Set 3

 Correct Answer: A. Dilip Kumar

-Dilip Kumar, known as the 'Tragedy King', wrote this autobiography to clarify facts about his life.
-It was narrated to and documented by Udayatara Nayar.
-The book provides a rare glimpse into the golden era of Indian cinema.
+• **Dilip Kumar** = Dilip Kumar, known as the 'Tragedy King', wrote this autobiography to clarify facts about his life. • **Udayatara Nayar** — The book was narrated to and documented by her, providing a rare glimpse into the golden era of Indian cinema. • 💡 Wrong-option analysis: Amitabh Bachchan: A legendary actor, not the author of this book; Raj Kapoor: An iconic actor-filmmaker, not associated with this autobiography; Dev Anand: A celebrated actor-filmmaker, his autobiography is 'Romancing With Life'.

 The book 'A Shot at History' is the autobiography of which Olympic medalist?